Elasto Proxy’s Gasket Design Guide provides an overview of five things that engineers need to know when designing sealing solutions.

 - What are their material costs?

-To determine which materials can withstand the environment, consider media, temperature, application, and pressure.
-The table below contains some specific questions to ask about your application.
+To determine which rubber materials can withstand your environment, consider media, temperature, application, and pressure (MTAP).
+The table below in this Gasket Design Guide contains some specific questions to ask about your application.

 Is there exposure to freshwater, saltwater, fuels, oils, or chemicals?